 A lot of time had been invested in the effort, but we had nothing to show for it.

-After meeting Joe and learning about the Mintz + Hoke brand-positioning model, I brought our business leadership together with him and his team.
-In the course of 90 minutes, all was clear.
+After meeting Joe and learning about the Mintz & Hoke brand-positioning model, I brought our business leadership together with him and his team.
 He gave the attendees a thorough workout and the session brought out the best of the business.
 Joe helped us identify our opportunities, get consensus, and shape compelling messages.

 The experience fortified me and changed my professional life.”

 “In my 35 years in the PR and advertising business, I’ve never worked with a wiser, more perceptive communications strategist than Joe Hoke.

 While it’s a cliché for others, Joe honestly listens to understand.
 He has an uncanny ability to see the world through the audiences’ eyes.
 He finds connections between concepts and ideas that others can’t or won’t.
 That makes for effective positioning and results-generating creative work.

 Among other things, Joe taught my colleagues and me how to develop smart brand positioning.
 His process is so commonsensical that I still use it three decades later.
 I’ve seen all kinds of “unique branding processes” from multinational agencies on down, but I’ve never found one as effective as Joe’s.
 No wonder some agencies and clients have ‘borrowed’ it and tried to claim it as their own.”

 President and CEO, Powerful Appeals, Inc.

 Visiting Professor of Public Relations, Indiana University School of Journalism